Iconography of SSEA

 - reading for and preparing the weekly assignment, 11×5: 60h

 - Presentation: 20%

-In order to pass the course, students must obtain an overall mark of “5.50” (=6) or higher.
+In order to pass the course, students must obtain an overall mark of 6 or higher.
+No re-sit possible.

 |Is part of||Programme type||Semester||Block|